Market Fluctuations (Lesson 3)

 Summary – Market Fluctuations and Value Investing

 There is a hierarchy of forces that drive stock market fluctuations.
-Economic wide forces have the greatest impact overall.
-Sector and industry forces are the mid range forces that swing share prices in a direction.
-Finally, company financial and performance indicators are the final forces that can affect market price and the fluctuations found with stock prices.
+Economic-wide forces have the greatest impact overall.
+Sector and industry forces are the mid-range forces that swing share prices in a direction.
+Finally, company financial and performance indicators are the final forces that can affect market price and the fluctuations found in stock prices.
 Value investors must be acutely aware of these forces and how they impact the respective pools of stock value investors use to create their respective buy and sell models.
 Act on Knowledge.

 Scroll to Top